Web Inspector ReferenceLocal Overrides

 Clicking the [Create Local Override] button when viewing the contents of a resource that was loaded from the network.

-This will show a dropdown with Create Request Local override and Create Response Local Override.
+This will show a dropdown with Create Request Local override, Create Response Local Override, and Block Request URL.

-- Right-clicking on links or tree items that correspond to a resource loaded from the network and selecting Create Request Local override or Create Response Local Override.
+- Right-clicking on links or tree items that correspond to a resource loaded from the network and selecting Create Request Local override, Create Response Local Override, or Block Request URL.

 - Dragging and dropping a file over any non-text-based resource loaded from the network.
 This will create a Response Local Override with the MIME type and contents of the dropped file, but with the response status, and response headers of the selected resource.